Latex Allergy Overview

 Synthetic products are also safe.
 Substitutes for latex gloves, such as vinyl or nitrile gloves, should be used at all times by people with latex allergy.

 Natural skin condoms are available, but while they protect against pregnancy, they do not shield against HIV or other sexually-transmitted diseases.
+Polyurethane condoms may also be a viable alternative for those with a true latex allergy.

 If you have mild skin reactions from latex, anti-inflammatory medications may help relieve symptoms.